percona/percona-server/doc/source/diagnostics/slow_extended.rst

      :range: TRUE/FALSE

 If ``TRUE``, statements executed by stored procedures are logged to the slow if it is open.

+.. variable:: log_slow_timestamp_every

+     :cli: Yes
+     :conf: Yes
+     :scope: Global
+     :dyn: Yes
+     :vartype: Boolean
+     :default: FALSE
+     :range: TRUE/FALSE

+If ``TRUE``, a timestamp is printed on every slow log record.
+Multiple records may have the same time.

+**NOTE:** This variable has been renamed to :variable:`slow_query_log_timestamp_always` since :rn:`5.5.10-20.1`.

 .. variable:: log_slow_verbosity